-VENUE Japanese School, 12-20 Caledon Rd, Emmarentia, Johannesburg, South Africa
+VENUE 1 Japanese School, 12-20 Caledon Road, Emmarentia, Johannesburg

 STYLES & INSTRUCTOR

-The President of the International Tai Chi Society, the oldest running tai chi school in South Africa, is Master Edward Jardine.
-In addition to branches in South Africa, Master Jardine’s students teach in the US, the UK, Australia, Greece and Finland.
+The President of the International Tai Chi Society, the oldest running tai chi school in South Africa, is Edward Jardine.
+In addition to branches in South Africa, Master Jardine’s students teach in the US, the UK, Australia, Greece, Finland and Israel.

 Ryukyu kobujutsu is a traditional Japanese martial art, developed in Ryukyu Islands and consisting of both empty-hand and weapon techniques.
 Emphasis is on timing and techniques, rather than physical power – an ideal martial art for women and the young at heart!

-Masako Osada has been practicing tai chi and ryukyu kobujutsu under Edward Jardine for 25 years.
+Masako Osada has been practicing tai chi and ryukyu kobujutsu over 25 years.
 She holds the 4th dan rank both in karate and weapons.